-These functions complement the corresponding pdf backend token lists dealing with reuseable boxes and images.
-The variables have no interaction with the corresponding pdf backend token register.
-They are written to the pdf file directly after the token registers set at the $T_EX$ end are written.
+These functions complement the corresponding pdf backend token lists dealing with reuseaboxes and images.
+The variables have no interaction with the corresponding pdf backend tok register.
+They are written to the pdf file directly after the token registers set at the $T_EX$ end a written.